pimvh/nftables/README.md

         - ...

   # another table with the same structure
+  # valid families are things like inet, inet6, netdev, and inet,
+  # see nftables docs for the full reference
   "inet foo":

-# the rules here ....
+# the potential rules are defined under `nftables_rules`
 # every rule has two attributes:
-# def: the definition of the rules or set of rules in valid nftables syntax
+# -> def: the definition of the rules or set of rules in valid nftables syntax
-# depends_on: optional list of dependencies of variables from nftables_variables
+# -> depends_on: optional list of dependencies of variables from nftables_variables
+# see molecule/default/vars/test.yaml for an example

 nftables_rules:
   input_hook: >
     type filter hook input priority 0; policy drop;